 Absolutely.
 Simply peel the skin and mash the eggplant.
 Freeze them in freezer bags for up to two months.
 To use, thaw the eggplant in the fridge overnight and then use it in your preferred recipe.

-- This is a basic roasted eggplant recipe that you can jazz up easily with your favorite spices.
+Yes.
+This is a basic recipe that you can easily enhance with your favorite spices.
 Add turmeric, paprika, cayenne pepper, oregano, rosemary or thyme for more flavor.

 Roasted Eggplant Recipe (How to roast an eggplant)